 Making Awesome Things Happen

-Get to know Jameson Lingl, newly hired as the coordinator of young alumni and the phonathon.
+Get to know Jameson Lingl, Coordinator of Young Alumni and Student Engagement

 When did you attend GC and what have you been doing since then?